-Perhaps surprisingly it is not a particularly painful operation but it is still likely to be sore and we will arrange for you to have regular painkillers.
+Perhaps surprisingly it is not a particularly painful operation but it is still likely to be sore and regular painkillers will be arranged for you.
 The discomfort is usually worse for the first few days although it may take a couple of weeks to completely disappear.
 It is also necessary to make sure that the area heals without any infection and so you will be given antibiotics through a vein in your arm whilst you are in hospital.
 You will be sent home with painkillers and a course of antibiotics.